 ✍️ Joe Klopus

-HILARY BECKER is the audience and product manager for The Kansas City Beacon and The Wichita Beacon.
+HILARY BECKER is the director of product for The Kansas City Beacon and The Wichita Beacon.
 She graduated from the University of Missouri – Kansas City with a bachelor’s degree in business with an emphasis in marketing.
 She has over six years of marketing experience growing audiences at nonprofits and media organizations.
 In her free time she can be found cooking, rock climbing or enjoying a new show or book.